Dacentrurus: Distribution

-Eggs attributed to Dacentrurus have been discovered in Portugal.
+A longitudinally sectioned egg, with a length of 125 millimetres, from Portugal has been attributed to Dacentrurus, the first associated with any stegosaur.

+Remains in 1957 named as a sauropod, Astrodon pusillus, were in 1981 by Galton identified as a Dacentrurus juvenile.

 Peter Malcolm Galton in the eighties referred all stegosaur remains from Late Jurassic deposits in western Europe to D. armatus.
 A radically different approach was in 2008 taken by Susannah Maidment who limited the material of D. armatus to its holotype.
-Most named species, among them Astrodon pusillus from Portugal based on stegosaur fossils, she considered nomina dubia.
-She considered the specimens from mainland Europe possibly a separate species, but as it was too limited to establish distinctive traits she assigned it to Dacentrurus sp.
+Most named species, among them Astrodon pusillus from Portugal based on stegosaur fossils, she considered to be nomina dubia.
+She considered the specimens from mainland Europe to possibly represent a separate species, but as they were too limited to establish distinctive traits she assigned them to a Dacentrurus sp.

 In 2013, Alberto Cobos and Francisco Gascó described stegosaurian vertebral remains, which were found grouped together in the "Barranco Conejero" locality of the Villar del Arzobispo Formation in Riodeva (Teruel, Spain).
-The remains were assigned to Dacentrurus armatus and consist of four vertebral centra, specimens MAP-4488-4491, from a single individual, two of which are cervical vertebrae, the third is dorsal, and the last is caudal.
+The remains were assigned to Dacentrurus armatus and consist of four vertebral centra, specimens MAP-4488-4491, from a single individual, two of which are cervical vertebrae; the third is a dorsal, and the last is a caudal.
 This discovery was considered significant because it would demonstrate both the intra-specific variability of Dacentrurus armatus, and the strong prevalence of Dacentrurus in the Iberian range during the Jurassic-Cretaceous boundary, approximately 145 million years ago.
-However, new paratype material of Miragaia described in 2019 shows stronger affinities to the Villar del Arzobispo material than the holotype material of Dacentrurus.
+However, new referred material of Miragaia described in 2019 shows stronger affinities to the Villar del Arzobispo material than to the holotype material of Dacentrurus.
+However, Sánchez-Fenollosa et al. (2024) supported the synonymy of the two taxa based on the new specimen of Dacentrurus from the Villar del Arzobispo Formation, and suggested that Alcovasaurus is a separate genus.
+In their re-description of the specimen MG 4863, Costa et al. (2025) argued that the two taxa are not synonymous based on comparison with the Dacentrurus holotype and that Alcovasaurus should be included as a second species of Miragaia.